 Also of interest is that Morrison has more people living here who work in computers and math than 95% of the places in the US.

-Morrison is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Morrison is a great place for families with children to consider.
+First of all, many other families with children live here, making Morrison a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Morrison has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Morrison’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 Morrison is very much a car-oriented city.
 This is because the population of Morrison isn't large enough or dense enough to support an extensive public transit system.
 It has a lot of rural roads, and the distance between houses can be quite large, which together tends to discourage walking and bicycling to work.
 100.00% of residents commute to work in their own car (and the drive is typically to a job out of town).
 People also tend to drive out of town for other services as well, such as shopping, doctors appointments, and more.